pdjr-signalk/pdjr-skplugin-renotifier/README.md

 onto the cellular network when WiFi is not available.
-This means that any demand from a device on the ship's LAN for access to the Internet (including for the purpose of sending email) is automatically satisfied.
+This means that any demand from a device on the ship's LAN for access to the Internet (including for the purpose of sending email) is automatically satisfied if the vessel is in range of an accessible wireless or 4G network.

 Software.
 [Sendmail](https://en.wikipedia.org/wiki/Sendmail)
-is used as the Signal K Node server host's mail transfer agent (MTA), routing outgoing email directly to Google's Gmail SMTP servers.
+is used as my Signal K Node server host's mail transfer agent (MTA), routing outgoing email directly to Google's Gmail SMTP servers.
 _Sendmail_ is part of most Linux distributions and its configuration and use are comprehensively documented.

+## From this point on...

+The remainder of this document focusses exclusively on the use of __signalk_renotifier__ as a platform for implementing an SMS notification service.

 ## Installation